School Committee - October 11, 2023

 Good.

-I just wanted to mention before Mr. Palmer gets started, I want to piggyback on what Dr. Bertello said, which is that I think we've done a really good job this year so far.
+Um, I just wanted to mention, um, before Mr. Palmer gets started, um, I want to piggyback on what Dr. Bertello said, which is that I think we've done a really good job this year so far.
+Um, getting together as both an ILT, uh, a counseling team and an administrative team to try to see what priorities we want to focus on, um, this year as a school.

 And certainly to get a new schedule off the ground that is developed in the best interest of students certainly is our priority.

-Bob and I have talked a bit about this, that we want to focus our time working with the scheduling committee.
+So to reiterate what Dr. Bertello said, Bob and I have, have talked a bit about this, that we want to focus our time working with the scheduling committee.

-We will be meeting biweekly for the rest of the school year.
+We will be meeting bi-weekly for the rest of the school year.

-And so Bob and I, in looking at the program studies, really agreed that we need to focus on building a schedule out that's not only in the best interest of students and staff,
+Our first meeting is next week.
+I've also met with them individually, leaders from that group to get their perspective and to get some insight in the work that they've done prior to this.
+And so Bob and I, in looking at the program studies, really agreed that we need to focus on building a schedule out that's not only in the best interest of students and staff, but really highlights all of the wonderful offerings that we currently have at the high school.

 And how do we build upon them in the future after solidifying this new schedule?

-So Mr. Palmer is going to take you through this slideshow.
+So, um, Mr. Palmer is going to take you through this slideshow.

 So I do have to give him a shout out.
+It's been wonderful working with him so far this year.

-If you have any questions, you can direct them to both Bob and I. So thank you, Bob, take it away.
+And if you have any questions, you can direct them to both Bob and I. So thank you, Bob, take it away.

 Thank you, Kristen.